Jay-716/pme/README.md

 meson setup build/
 ninja -C build/
 ```
-Excutable located at `build/pme`.
+Executable located at `build/pme`.

 ## Credits&Notes

-Code are mainly taken from
+Codes are mainly taken from
 [swayidle](https://github.com/swaywm/swayidle).
 This tool is crafted for learning wayland protocols and programming purpose.
 In other words, it's just a toy, but at least it works. :)